 The release time varies greatly according to the product.
 Products requiring testing would typically be released after the results of all testing.
 Times also vary according to the different ports and facilities, as well as available capacity.
 However, release times vary from one week to one month for some products.
-If a consignment is rejected and the importer requests an appeal, this will add to the total release time (see page 23, appeal committee (Section IX - IMPORT PROCEDURES).
+If a consignment is rejected and the importer requests an appeal, this will add to the total release time (see page 23 appeal committee - SECTION IX - IMPORT PROCEDURES).
 Some shipments imported as samples via air freight may take three to four days to be released.

 Prior to the application of single window, and Advanced Cargo Information, contacts are stating an average release time of 10 days.
-The Minister of Finance indicated, that it is expected that successful full implementation of the new customs systems will reduce the average clearance time from the current 28 days to one day.
+The Minister of Finance indicated that full implementation of the new customs systems will reduce the average clearance time from the current 28 days to one day.